National Diploma in Social Services AND COMMUNITY WORK LEVELs 6

 The National Diploma in Social Services is a two year programme.
 It is a clinical programme, which means that academic studies are complemented by ﬁeldwork placement in year two.

 People awarded the National Diploma in Social Services are able to work in the social services industry under professional supervision, but with a considerable degree of autonomy and accountability for achieving outcomes as a social services worker.

 The programme contains both theory and practical skills for those planning a career in social services.
-The ﬁrst year provides a broad foundation for social and community work including academic study, introductory level research skills, critical thinking and informed decision making.
+The ﬁrst year provides a broad foundation for social work including academic study, introductory level research skills, critical thinking and informed decision making.

 The second year of the programme focuses on skills and knowledge and will enable you to integrate these within supervised social services and community placements.
 You will develop professional values and attitudes for practice as identiﬁed by the Aotearoa New Zealand Association of Social Workers Code of Ethics and Practice Standards.

 Graduates are not eligible for registration as a Social Worker.

 The programme includes a compulsory overnight marae visit and Treaty of Waitangi education.

 Your future is in your hands

 It is preferable but not necessary for applicants to have experience in a social agency or study in the social services.